Lump Breakers for Pre-Processing

-High speed breakers are more destructive of the granular materials, combining the effect of impact, wedging and trapping at a rapid rate, to fracture the chunks into a wide range of particulate fractions, none larger than will pass through the grid.
+High speed lump breakers or pre breakers are more destructive of the granular materials, combining the effect of impact, wedging and trapping at a rapid rate, to fracture the chunks into a wide range of particulate fractions, none larger than will pass through the grid. .

 Like all aspects of bulk handling a knowledge of powder flow characteristics becomes more important as particles get smaller and will have a bearing on the choice of size-reduction process.
 Lump breakers are commonly used at the beginning of the process, but they can also be used at any point where particles have a tendency to agglomerate into lumps that need to be broken down for reprocessing.